 Why don't I see Charter crews working on my street?

-Because of our system's design, your outage might not necessarily be caused by a storm damage problems on your street, or even a nearby street.
+Because of our system's design, your outage might not necessarily be caused by storm damage problems on your street, or even a nearby street.
 Even if you don't see crews or Charter vehicles working near your home, Charter is working hard to have your services restored as quickly as possible, and is coordinating restoration efforts with the power companies.

 I saw a Charter truck but they're gone now.
 My services have not been restored.
 Is somebody coming back?